proxytranslation/user-docs/workbench/navigation/navigation.md

-These filters work with the various types of metadata associated with an Entry (such as currently assigned workflow role, enclosing block element in source, approval state or source of translation), **not** the specific text content - use the **Search** functionality to filter based on specific content.
+These filters work with the various types of metadata associated with an Entry (such as currently assigned workflow role, enclosing block element in source, approval state or source of translation), **not** content - use the **Search** functionality to filter for source or target text.

 ## Searching for segments